BRIAN WEAVER, ARTISTIC DIRECTOR

 QUINLAN FITZGERALD, AUDIENCE SERVICES MANAGER

 Quinn was born and raised in Los Angeles.
 She obtained a BA in Communication and a BFA in Acting from the University of California, Santa Barbara in 2015.
 The Playhouse brought her up to Portland as a member of its 2015-2016 Apprentice Company and invited her to join the wonderful staff shortly after.
 Some of her favorite work has been done in this repurposed church and she is lucky to witness and participate in the work that happens in the Greater Portland area.

 ALIX KOLAR, BOOKKEEPER

-Alix is a queer, mixed-race, mixed-gendered artist, musician, activist & writer who is new to Portland.
-They have worked with arts- & youth-focused organizations for more than 15 years in Seattle, including helping to run a national queer arts & music festival & co-owning a film production company.
-In their time working with non-profits, Alix started bookkeeping 4 years ago as a way to support the small organizations they value.
-Alix is a believer in social justice & radical politics, has a deep love of photography, speaks French, & is an (ex-) Midwesterner who likes to spout facts about Ohio.
+Alix is a queer, mixed-race, mixed-gendered artist, musician, activist and writer who is new to Portland.
+They have worked with arts- and youth-focused organizations for more than 15 years in Seattle, including helping to run a national queer arts and music festival as well as co-owning a film production company.
+In their time working with non-profits, Alix started bookkeeping four years ago as a way to support the small organizations they value.
+Alix is a believer in social justice and radical politics, has a deep love of photography, speaks French and is an (ex-) Midwesterner who likes to spout facts about Ohio.